Fibre to the premises (FTTP) broadband explained

 Fibre to the premises (FTTP), also known as ultrafast full fibre broadband, involves laying fibre optic cables directly from the broadband exchange right into your home.
 It can offer speeds of up to 1,000Mb (megabits per second) – around 30 times faster than standard fibre.

-It's available to 48% of households right now, with a target of reaching around 85% of households by December 2026.
+It's available to around 69% of households right now, with a target of reaching around 96% of households by December 2027.

-Currently most homes are still connected via what's known as fibre to the cabinet (FTTC), which involves running fibre cables from the exchange to a box on the street, with copper wires connecting your home to the box.
+Yet if you don't have it, you'll likely have 'fibre to the cabinet' (FTTC) broadband, which involves running fibre cables from the exchange to a box on the street, then running copper wires in to your home from the box.
 This offers speeds of up to 80Mb and is available to 97% of UK homes.

 The slowest speeds of around 10Mb come from ADSL, which is available to 98% of homes, and only uses copper wires.

-See how it works below, and our Broadband Unbundled tool for the top deals across all speeds.
+See how it works below, and our Broadband comparison tool for the top deals across all speeds.

 Quick questions